 When you’re in Snowdonia, all roads lead (eventually) to pretty Betws-y-Coed, the traditional gateway to the mountains.
 It’s an excellent base-camp for hiking/cycling holidays, with several good treks from the village itself, like the woodland climb to Llyn Elsi, or a riverside stroll to Swallow Falls.
 Fun fact: Betws-y-Coed is the most misspelt place name in Britain (the local website found 364 different variations of how to spell Betws-y-Coed).
 We find this both mystifying and highly amusing.
 In case you were wondering, it means ‘prayer house in the woods’.

 The Dyfi Distillery started making gin in 2016, won multiple best-British-gin awards in 2017, and promptly sold out of everything.
+They haven't lost their award-winning touch since.
+Recent wins include three medals at the 2020 World Gin Awards - Best Welsh Dry Gin with its Dyfi Original, Pollination Gin scooped a gold medal and Hibernation Gin was awarded a silver.
 They only distil in tiny batches, using herbs foraged from a secluded valley that is Wales’ only UNESCO World Biosphere.
 Your best chance of bagging a bottle is at their distillery, which is part of the Corris Craft Centre community.

 National Cycle Museum